LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/escalate-to-an-agent.md

 indicator: both
 ---

-In our final Getting Started tutorial, we will add an Agent Escalation dialog to connect our users with a human agent.
+In this final Getting Started tutorial, you add an Agent Escalation dialog to connect the user with a human agent.

 ### Watch the video